ZetaTwo/pwny-racing/website/content/episodes/episode2.md

 ## Challenge

 Author: b0bb
 The challenge was an 64-bit x86 pwnable.
-The challenge can be downloaded here: TODO
+The challenge can be downloaded here: [Challenge 3](/challenges/chall3-dist.tgz).
+NOTE: We are currently not running the remote server for the challenge.
+We are working on a solution to have them up but in the meanwhile you can still solve the challenge locally.